What Is A BS In Environmental Science?

-As an interdisciplinary academic field, environmental science includes the study and application of ecology, physics, chemistry, geology, atmospheric science, geography, oceanography and natural resource management.
-Every scientific discipline you can think of has a direct relationship to environmental science because the environment is all around us.
-Getting an environmental science degree provides a wealth of career opportunities that have global importance.
+As an interdisciplinary academic field, environmental science includes the study and application of ecology, physics, chemistry, geology, atmospheric science, geography, oceanography, and natural resource management.
+Every scientific discipline you can think of has a direct relationship to environmental science, because the environment is all around us.
+Getting an environmental science degree provides a wealth of career opportunities that have global value.

-Many first year students working towards an environmental science degree build experience by volunteering in faculty research labs, measuring water or soil quality, reviewing permit applications to determine the environmental impacts of new development projects, or studying the impacts of a contaminant on the environment.
+Many first-year students working toward an environmental science degree build experience by volunteering in faculty research labs, measuring water or soil quality, reviewing permit applications to determine the environmental impacts of new development projects, or studying the impacts of a contaminant on the environment.
 Working closely with professors in small classes makes classroom study, combined with research projects, a richer experience.

 As an environmental science degree student, you’ll refine your practical skills in technical electives and specialized labs, completing a senior research project in a topic of your choosing.
-As a result, you get practical experience, an enhanced job search portfolio and a stronger sense of yourself as a scholar—the perfect preparation for graduate school and employment.
+You will get practical experience, an enhanced job-search portfolio, and a stronger sense of yourself as a scholar—the perfect preparation for graduate school and employment.

 Florida Tech is considered one of the top environmental science schools for its curriculum and tight-knit educational community.
 The learning environment is personalized with small classes where first-year students are encouraged to volunteer in any of the research labs.
 Qualified students are encouraged to participate in relevant research.

-Field trips to local waterways, water treatment facilities, air pollution monitoring sites, environmentally sensitive and protected lands, the Indian River Lagoon and Atlantic Ocean are part of our students’ overall experience and what makes Florida Tech one of the top environmental science schools.
+Field trips to local waterways, water treatment facilities, air pollution monitoring sites, environmentally sensitive and protected lands, the Indian River Lagoon, and the Atlantic Ocean are part of our students’ overall experience and what makes Florida Tech one of the top environmental science schools.

-The professors are well-versed in current developments in the their own areas of expertise and environmental issues of concern, conducting research in water, air and soil environments.
-The faculty is made up of environmental scientists, oceanographers, ocean engineers and meteorologists who genuinely care about the success of students.
-Florida Tech gives students local, regional and global environmental issues to solve such as offshore oil spills, sea-level rise and natural resource management.
+Our environmental science professors are well-versed in current developments in their own areas of expertise and environmental issues of concern, conducting research in water, air, and soil environments.
+The faculty is made up of environmental scientists, oceanographers, ocean engineers, and meteorologists who genuinely care about the success of students.
+Florida Tech gives students local, regional, and global environmental issues to solve such as offshore oil spills, sea-level rise, and natural resource management.

 Florida Tech students have an opportunity to take part in specially designed environmental science internships at several organizations, including: